bestia-dev/GuitaraokeLeader/README.md

 ## WebView

 Having separate app for the server and open Chrome for the Leader page didn't work out, because the server went to sleep when there was no user interaction.
 I added a WebView in the app and now the Leader page is inside the app.
 The server text for debugging is now accessible with the button `Show log`.

 ## TODO

-1. better colors, fonts, visuals
-2. leader page can create QR-code with Follower page
+leader page can have the QR-code for wi-fi network password on my Samsung A50 in "Mobile hotspot" I have the possibility to create a QR code and save it as image.
+Then this image can be shown on the Guitaraoke Leader program.
+Other phones just read it and boom, they are connected.
+Easy!
+It is wise to change the wi-fi password to "guitaraoke" just for use with Guitaraoke leader, and then revert it back to the original wi-fi password for normal use.
+Also the follower page can show this QR-code so new followers can use other followers phones, not just the Leader phone.

+Leader page can have a QR-code for the URL.
+It can be created inside the Leader program and shown on the Leader smartphone.
+Followers read the QR code with their smartphone and boom, they opened the browser on this url.
+Also the follower page can show this QR-code so new followers can use other followers phones, not just the Leader phone.

+The storage I use now deletes the files after some time.
+I need a storage that has permanent files.

-3. make a video tutorial.
+make a video tutorial.

+download from any URL